asterinas/asterinas/docs/src/README.md

 and [zCore](https://github.com/rcore-os/zCore).
 Despite their varying degrees of success, none of them are general-purpose, industrial-strength OSes that are or will ever be competitive with Linux.
-Eventually, a winner will emerge out of this market of Rust OSes, and Jinux is our bet for this competition.
+Eventually, a winner will emerge out of this market of Rust OSes, and Asterinas is our bet for this competition.

 Second, Rust OSes are a perfect fit for
 [Trusted Execution Environments (TEEs)](https://en.wikipedia.org/wiki/Trusted_execution_environment).